isomerpages/ttsh-chi/_our-network/CHI Leadership Council.md

         </style>
 <p style="font-size: 16px; margin-top: 1px;line-height: 1.5;">
 Jonathon is a passionate leader of large scale change, and brings over twenty years of experience as a clinician, academic, executive team member, and as a director of local, national and international improvement and innovation.<br><br>
 Notably in 2020 during the Covid-19 pandemic, he led the design, build and operation of Cardiff’s surge hospital.
-Built in a sports stadium in 4 weeks, the Dragons Heart Hospital was the largest hospital in Wales, and the second largest in the United Kingdom. <br><br>
+Built in a sports stadium in 4 weeks, the Dragons Heart Hospital was the largest hospital in Wales, and the second largest in the United Kingdom.
+Jonathon now runs ‘CLIMB’ the national program designed to support young system leaders who ‘ran towards the fire’.<br><br>
 Jonathon is also a CHI Consultant, supporting keys initiatives such as the CHI Fellowship, CHI Faculty, and the setup of the Health &amp; Social Change Academy.
         </p>
       </div>